ahmedelserafy7/Throttle/README.md

 ### Note:
 - In that window of time your app is running, the function will be executed for once.
 So it's not the best option to use for user experience design.
-- If you're looking for getting your user experience desing stable and better, you can use **Throttle**.
+- If you're looking for getting your user experience design stable and better, you can use **Throttle**.

 ## Throttle
  - To throttle a function means to ensure the function is called at most once in a specified time period.